 Zossimov can't imagine what people like Razumihin and Raskolnikov have to talk about with a corrupt policeman like Zametov.

-Well, it turns out Zametov (who Razumihin defends as being a very young man needing special care) and Razumihin are both interested, very interested, in a certain situation with a certain housepainter.
+Well, it turns out that Zametov (whom Razumihin defends as being a very young man needing special care) and Razumihin are both interested, very interested, in a certain situation with a certain housepainter.

-Remember, there were painters working on one of the flats Raskolnikov had to pass by in order to get to the pawnbroker's apartment.
+Remember, there were painters working in one of the flats Raskolnikov had to pass by in order to get to the pawnbroker's apartment.

-They got him and he admitted that he didn't find them in the street, but in the flat they were working in.
+They got him, and he admitted that he didn't find the earrings in the street but in the flat they were working in.

 See, right before closing time, the other painter, Dmitri, had smeared paint on Nikolay's face, and they started playing and fighting.